mahoney1/docs/animaltracking-tutorial.md

 ![AnimalTracking: Integrate summary, query and events from the blockchain](img/highlevel-overvw.png)

-The tutorial uses an 'intermediate' level, model-based Typescript contract and is aimed at Developers who wish to understand how to integrate blockchain data into a sample React JS based application, based on (Tabler UI React-based Dashboard)[https://github.com/tabler/tabler-react].
+The tutorial uses an 'intermediate' level, model-based Typescript contract and is aimed at Developers who wish to understand how to run this contract and then integrate resultant blockchain data into a locally installed sample React JS based application, based on (Tabler UI React-based Dashboard)[https://github.com/tabler/tabler-react].
 Take time to see what's going on - you don't necessarily have to understand Typescript, Javascript or React in great detail to understand this !
 The lifecycle of typical transactions contained in the animal tracking contract is shown below.

 ![Typical contract transaction lifecycle](img/animaltrackingcontract.png)

-We'll also be using the IBM Blockchain Platform VSCode Extension - and the new Fabric programming model and SDK features under the covers - to complete these tasks.
+As mentioned, we're using IBM Blockchain Platform VSCode Extension - and the new Fabric programming model and SDK features under the covers - to complete these tasks.
 In particular, you will use Query and Event Typescript application clients - in addition to the IBP VS Code extension, to perform the required actions in this tutorial.

 ## Background

 ![General Flow with local Fabric or IBM Blockchain Platform SaaS edition](img/overview.png)

-This sample Typescript smart contract and accompanying React-based dashboard for the basis for showing end-to-end integration, from user interacting with an application client, to adding transactions, updating a blockchain ledger and querying the ledger to render results (whether aggregated summaries, filtered queries or listening for events) in a local application.
 The use case is an Animal Co-operative dashboard, which requires the truth to be sourced from the ledger.

+## Scenario

+Jane Pearson has been at CONGA Co-op for 10 years now, and of late, she has taken on a very special role: she is responsible for keeping a handle on the SHEEPGOAT numbers, as a species their numbers needs growing (eventually, the goal is that they shouldn't need any vaccines, tetanus jabs etc and be immune to the everyday diseases that affect their cousins - but we can't take chances!).
+Jane needs key stats about SHEEPGOATS at her fingertips.
+Part of her remit is to monitor events affecting SHEEPGOATS in the co-op region, be they information level 'green' events (like new registrations), or more critical ones such as quarantined SHEEPGOATs (its a worry) and she needs to know they are imminently being inspected by a specialised SHEEPGOAT Vet.

+Jane relies heavily on her dashboard app, in particular the events, from which she can instigate any actions.

 ## Pre-requisites

-1. You will need to have the following installed in order to use the extension:
+1. You will need to have the following installed in order to proceed:

 * (Node v8.x or greater and npm v5.x or greater)[https://nodejs.org/en/download/]
 * (Yeoman (yo) v2.x)[https://yeoman.io/]
 * (Docker version v17.06.2-ce or greater)[https://www.docker.com/get-started]
 * (Docker Compose v1.14.0 or greater)[https://docs.docker.com/compose/install/]
 * VS Code — see the (marketplace)[https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform] for the minimum version to install
-* Yarn - install yarn as follows as a privileged user:
+* Yarn - install yarn as follows in your $HOME directory:

      * `npm install yarn`